 Our Healthy Matters team has compiled 5 easy ways for you in Hong Kong to reduce home allergens.

-Tip #1 to reduce allergens at home: routine pest control and cockroach traps!
+Tip #1: routine pest control and cockroach traps!

 Cockroaches are a common cause of allergies and asthma in households, and in Hong Kong they seem to be everywhere.
 According to the Pest World Organization, between 78% and 98% of homes in urban areas have cockroaches.
 Action needs to be taken to avoid interaction with them and other pests that might roam in your house.
 Put cockroach traps in places where they would usually hide such as behind stoves, around the refrigerator, drains, sinks, lockers, cracks or holes in walls or staircases.
 Make sure to store all food in proper jars and containers and seal them well.
 Check to make sure that there are no pathways for them to enter and contaminate.
 They are most common in the kitchen or toilet and they can hide everywhere including in piles of papers and boxes.